CarlosHernandez412/CMPS-3240-Cache/README.md

 Note the poor performance, as this might be useful when evaluating the next program, which is the bulk of this lab.

-Program 3 - cache
+# Part 3 - Cache

-This program allocates a very large array and then accesses indexes using a skip amount specified on standard in to the program.
+`cache.out` program allocates a very large array and then accesses indexes using a skip amount specified on standard in to the program.
 For example, if you specify a skip amount of 127, it will access j, then j+127, and so on.
 For this portion of the lab, we will investigate the effects of giving different skip values (the line_offset variable in the program).

 To run this program, you will give the following shell command: